DNB CET January 2015 Result

-- Result cum Merit list of applicant candidates of DNB Centralized Entrance Test (DNB CET) conducted by NBE in June 2014 has been declared.
+- Result cum Merit list of applicant candidates of DNB Centralized Entrance Test (DNB CET) conducted by NBE in November 2014 will be declared in the second week of January 2015.
 Candidates can access the same at NBE website www.natboard.edu.in, and also at Notice Board at Ansari Nagar Office of NBE, New Delhi.

 - Tie of merit position shall be resolved at the time of counseling upon verification of original documents of the candidate as per the criteria mentioned in the Information Bulletin.